 Supporting the innovation communities that need us

-EIT RIS activities are tailor-made to meet the diverse innovation needs of eligible countries.
-We’ve been setting up on-the-ground Hubs in eligible countries and regions scoring in the "moderate" or "emerging" score categories to help spear-head on-the-ground implementation of these activities.
-EIT RIS Hubs foster closer interactions between local innovation actors and link local innovation ecosystems to the EIT’s pan-European innovation ecosystem.
-They also help integrate potential new partners and participants from the local innovation ecosystem in EIT Community activities.
+A network of on-the-ground Hubs established in all EIT RIS-eligible countries and territories, spearheads the EIT RIS’ unique place-based innovation support approach.
+These Hubs foster closer interaction between local innovation actors, link local ecosystems to the EIT’s pan-European innovation network, and serve as gateways to the services and opportunities offered by the EIT Community.
+They also help integrate potential new partners and participants from the local innovation ecosystem into EIT Community activities.

 Want to know where to find your closest EIT RIS Hub?